The Leaders’ Summit

 Wholehearted Leadership Development in Your Church Context (and beyond) – Charles Shannon and Dan Hyun

-Healthy Systems, Healthy Staff – Sarah Greenslade & Kate Killian
+Healthy Systems, Healthy Staff – Sarah Greenslade and Kenny Lynch

 Leading Wholeheartedly in Hard, Under-Resourced Places – Byron Cogdell